Donate

 • commit to using the funds ($2500) solely for the participant's remuneration.

-• find and agree with a candidate for the internship and submit his/her application to AMJ.
+• find and agree with a candidate for the internship and submit their application to AMJ.

 • Applications may come from companies managed by racialized or non-racialized shareholders.